Overview

 Limiting Memory

 By default the memory allocation used for resizing images is limited to 50% of system memory.
-This can be overriden to a value between 1-100 with the optional command line option "-l".
+This can be overridden to a value between 1-100 with the optional command line option "-l".

 The tool currently supports the following: